pgRouting/pgrouting/doc/bdDijkstra/bdDijkstra-family.rst

 - For large graphs where there is a path bewtween the starting vertex and ending
   vertex:

-  - It is expected to terminate faster than pgr_dijkstra
+  - It is expected to terminate faster than :doc:`pgr_dijkstra`

 .. description end